cgreenhalgh/opensharingtoolkit/docs/mirageonandroid.md

 Vouillon's version appears to be Ocaml 4.00.1 and include LWT according to [this post](https://sympa.inria.fr/sympa/arc/caml-list/2013-01/msg00173.html).
 He also has an [Opam respository](https://github.com/vouillon/opam-android-repository/) for this.

+OK, here is my [fork of vouillon's android opam repo](https://github.com/cgreenhalgh/opam-android-repository).

-Trying Vouillon's cross compiler:
+Problems with Vouillon's opam/cross compiler:

-* do "opam switch", e.g. "opam switch 4.00.1" or "opam switch install 4.00.1android --alias-of 4.00.1" (so that you are using a compiler within opam, not just the system default).
-* add repo as per github readme: "opam repo add android https://github.com/vouillon/opam-android-repository.git"
-* "opam install ocaml-android"
+* 4.00.1 ocamlbuild does NOT Use ocamlfind for ocamlmklib and does NOT include -ocamlmklib override option.
+Hopefully fixed in [this ocamlbuild patch](https://github.com/cgreenhalgh/ocaml/commit/f617a0fb82421e3da2f7ea849b5d83c3a3c416fa.patch) and applied by my opam compiler spec 4.00.1+mirage-android in [my opam repo](https://github.com/cgreenhalgh/opam-android-repository).
-* One package in Vouillon's opam repository have hard-coded paths, e.g. https://github.com/vouillon/opam-android-repository/blob/master/packages/android-lwt.2.4.3/opam has "/home/jerome/.opam/4.00.1/bin/arm-linux-androideabi-ocamlfind".
-Edit in ~/.opam/repo/android/packages/android-lwt.2.4.3/opam to "%{prefix}%/bin/arm-linux-androideabi-ocamlfind" and then run "opam update" (before trying to install android-lwt).
+* One package in Vouillon's opam repository have hard-coded paths, i.e. https://github.com/vouillon/opam-android-repository/blob/master/packages/android-lwt.2.4.3/opam has "/home/jerome/.opam/4.00.1/bin/arm-linux-androideabi-ocamlfind".
+Edit in ~/.opam/repo/android/packages/android-lwt.2.4.3/opam to "%{prefix}%/bin/arm-linux-androideabi-ocamlfind"; fixed in [my opam repo](https://github.com/cgreenhalgh/opam-android-repository).
+* android-ocamlfind doesn't specific an ocamlfind version and should (1.3.3): edit ~/.opam/repo/android/packages/android-ocamlfind.1.3.3/opam.
+Fixed in [my opam repo](https://github.com/cgreenhalgh/opam-android-repository).
+* Ocaml-android doesn't seem to use toolchain ld in config/Makefile PARTIALLD (blows up in mirage-platform).
+Fixed in [my fork of ocaml-android](https://github.com/cgreenhalgh/ocaml-android) [0.1.10-ld](https://github.com/cgreenhalgh/ocaml-android/archive/0.1.10-ld.tar.gz) and referenced in [my opam repo](https://github.com/cgreenhalgh/opam-android-repository).
+* android-ocamlfind (opam files/Android.conf.in) is missing ldconf(android) from findlib.conf.d/android.conf (should be .../arm-linux-androideabi/lib/ocaml/ld.conf), so that it mixes up host and target libraries.
+Fixed in [my opam repo](https://github.com/cgreenhalgh/opam-android-repository).

+Build with my fork of opam repo:
+* add repo as per github readme: "opam repo add android https://github.com/cgreenhalgh/opam-android-repository.git"
+* "opam switch 4.00.1+mirage-android" - includes ocamlbuild patch from [my ocaml fork](https://github.com/cgreenhalgh/ocaml) which should make ocamlbuild use ocamlfind for ocamlmklib for correct toolchain support
+* "opam ocaml-android" - includes my fix for using toolchain ld
-* "opam install android-lwt"
+* "opam install android-ocamlfind"

 To test it out try the instructions under Test on [Keigo's page](https://sites.google.com/site/keigoattic/ocaml-on-android)... but (having used opam)

-* with ocamlrun ~/.opam/4.00.1.android/arm-linux-androideabi/bin/,
-* ocaml in ~/.opam/4.00.1.android/arm-linux-androideabi/ and
-* stdlib files in ~/.opam/4.00.1.android/build/ocaml/stdlib (adjust for your chosen compiler version).
-* The bin dir with ocamlopt is ~/.opam/4.00.1.android/bin/arm-linux-androideabi.

-Interpreter and native both work for me ;-)
+	echo 'print_endline "Hello, OCaml-Android!";;' > hello.ml
+	ocamlfind -toolchain android ocamlopt hello.ml -o hello file hello
+	adb push hello /data/local/tmp
+	adb shell /data/local/tmp/hello
+	> Hello, OCaml-Android!

+* "opam install android-lwt" - includes fix for path in opam repo.

-I'm not sure that camlp4 is visible initially (i.e. after ocaml-android) but it does seem to be after installing android-lwt.
-Note that it adds a symlink to camlp4 libraries on the system in $(ANDROID_PREFIX)/lib/ocaml/camlp4 (since these will be running on the host, not the target).
+Note ocaml-android adds a symlink to camlp4 libraries on the system in $(ANDROID_PREFIX)/lib/ocaml/camlp4 (since these will be running on the host, not the target).

+Note that (as reported in the [readme](https://github.com/vouillon/ocaml-android)) there is a problem building/running bytecode executables made with ocaml-android.

 ## Notes on Building Mirage